MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/communicate-btwn-web-native.md

             return true;
     ```

-1. The window bounds display on the web page.
+1. The window bounds are displayed on the web page.

 <!-- ====================================================================== -->